-As much as we may want relationship happiness, relationships don’t come with a lifetime guarantee.
+As much as you may want relationship happiness, relationships don’t come with a lifetime guarantee.
 Anyone who has been in a failed relationship will agree that finding an “ideal partner” can be a long process.
-This is very different from the unrealistic stories fed to us by romantic songs, books, movies and TV shows.

 The truth is: not everyone can be “wonderful” all the time.
 We all have flaws and weaknesses.
-We all make mistakes and are going to disappoint our partners at some time.
+We all make mistakes and disappoint our partners at some time.
 But the real questions about relationship happiness are: how much do you see your partner as a friend?
 How do you know if they’re the person with whom you could be happy for the rest of your life?

 According to Dr. John Gottman, founder of the Gottman Method of couples therapy, creating relationship happiness can be surprisingly simple.
 Gottman says, “Happily married couples aren’t smarter, richer, or more psychologically astute than others.
 But in their day-to-day lives, they have hit upon a dynamic that keeps their negative thoughts and feelings about each other from overwhelming their positive ones.”
-This is what makes most relationships last and what separates happy couples from the couples who stay together just for the sake of their mortgage or kids.

 So, what actions and values are good predictors of relationship happiness?
+Here are 6 predictors of relationship happiness based on solid research.

 1. How you show fondness and admiration